edouardfouche/deutsche-bahn-time-display/README.md

 You can have more or less lines depending on your needs.
 Note that the lower bar is a progress bar.
 When it gets full, the time table gets updated.
 It happens every 30 seconds.
 But you can change that (`refresh` parameter).

 For example, I like to know when are the next trains heading to the main station (Hauptbahnhof), but also to IBM, where I currently work, and ROTO, where my girlfriend works.
-This looks like that on my RPi:
+This is what it looks like on my RPi (accelerated):

 ![alt tag](https://github.com/edouardfouche/deutsche-bahn-time-display/blob/master/example.gif)